-How to Eat Healthy During The Holidays 2019
+How to Eat Healthy During The 2021 Holidays?

-As the holiday’s fast approach and seasonal parties get underway, delicious food items like pecan pie, glazed, ham, butter cookies, and a few tumblers of eggnog are will swing your way.
+As the holiday’s fast approaches and seasonal parties get underway, delicious food items like pecan pie, glazed, ham, butter cookies, and a few tumblers of eggnog will swing your way.

 When these items are eaten over a two-four week period, it’s easy to see how an extra two hundred calories a day will cause you to pack on a pound or two.